 PGSs for each phenotype are based on a single, replicated genome-wide association study (GWAS).
 These scores will be updated as sufficiently large GWAS are published for new phenotypes or as updated meta-analyses for existing phenotypes are released.
 Polygenic Score Data and detailed report describing the methods employed and full list of PGSs available in ELSA can be found here.

-Polygenic index (PGIs)
+Polygenic index (PGIs) for 47 phenotypes

 1 So, H. C. & Sham, P. C. Improving polygenic risk prediction from summary statistics by an empirical Bayes approach.
 Scientific reports 7, 41262, doi:10.1038/srep41262 (2017).

 2 Purcell, S. M. et al. Common polygenic variation contributes to risk of schizophrenia and bipolar disorder.
 Nature 460, 748-752, doi:10.1038/nature08185 (2009).

 3 Dudbridge, F. Power and predictive accuracy of polygenic risk scores.
 PLoS Genet 9, e1003348, doi:10.1371/journal.pgen.1003348 (2013).